Patent

 An operator collects a sludge sample and places it on a slide, which is then imaged through a microscope and sensor.
 That data routes through the cloud to a five-component processor stack: Preprocessing (30), Training (32), Attribute Recognition (34), Density Recognition (36), and Correction (38).

-A prediction database stores all training data and deployed models.
+prediction database stores all training data and deployed models.
 Results are delivered to a user interface device, giving operators actionable output without manual microscopy or lab turnaround.

 Filaments connecting floc particles.

-FIG. 10 - INTERFLOC BRIDGING
+FIG. 10 - Interfloc bridging

 Normal floc vs. Zooglea.

-FIG. 11 - ELEVATED POLYSACCHARIDE
+FIG. 11 - Elevated polysaccharide

+FIG. 11 contrasts normal stain penetration with lack of stain penetration, which indicates elevated polysaccharide - a condition associated with Zooglea-dominant sludge.
 Elevated polysaccharide is typically caused by high organic acid loading or low dissolved oxygen, and results in a viscous, poorly settling sludge.

 Detecting polysaccharide in the floc matrix.

-FIG. 12 - STAIN PENETRATION ANALYSIS
+FIG. 12 - Stain penetration analysis

 A six-level grading scale.

-FIG. 13 - FILAMENT DENSITY
+FIG. 13 - Filament density

 Organisms identified and labeled in real time.

-FIG. 14 - LIVE OBJECT DETECTION
+FIG. 14 - Live object detection

 FIG. 14 shows live detection output on an actual sludge sample.
 The system draws bounding boxes around detected organisms, classifying each one by type and filtering out irrelevant objects in the same frame.
+Here, Nocardia is identified across multiple locations within a single microscopy frame.

 US 11,565,946 B2